facts about Manga Hills in Kisii

 Notably, the disappearing misty waters extends to Dunga beach ecotourism spot in Kisumu, about 150 Kilometres from the sprawling Kisii Town central business district.

-Also within view is the newly opened Ufanisi Resort outlet called, Ufanisi Sky, now disturbing the calm of the hill with pumping music.
+Also within view is the newly opened Ufanisi Resort outlet called, Ufanisi Sky, and Kiabiraa Secondary School.

 4. Engoro ya Mwaga at Manga Hill connecting to Lake Victoria